-- Everyone’s received a push notification.
+- Everyone has received a push notification.
 If you get a user to install your app, you can send one at any time; your user doesn’t even have to be in the app to see it.
 Push notifications are easy to brand, and you can even specify actions for the user to take with a single tap.

 User Activation Strategies

 - A welcome message is a push notification that is sent soon after the initial install, typically within 24 hours.
-A proven approach is to thank the user for installing your app, and then reinforce the app’s value proposition, or introduce them to a key feature.
+A proven approach is to thank the user for installing your app, and then reinforce the app’s value proposition or introduce them to a key feature.
 For example, if a user installs a home automation app, you can send a push message thanking them with a link to start the process of setting up their home in your app.

 - It’s extremely helpful for further marketing efforts to get app users to register using their phone number or email address.
-This will help with cross-channel marketing efforts, and will also give you another channel to engage or re-engage with your user.
+This will help with cross-channel marketing efforts, and will also give you another channel through which to engage or re-engage with your user.

 - Depending on your app, it may be appropriate to offer a conversion incentive upfront.
 For example, if your app allows users to shop for clothes, offer them a quickly expiring coupon to get them in the habit of shopping through your online channel.

 Once you’ve activated your user, you’ll need to think about keeping them as a user for the long haul.

 Keeping your users engaged is a long-term proposition.
 Retention is especially important because it’s a key factor in calculating the lifetime value of a customer, and therefore whether your efforts have been profitable or not.

 Imagine the difference between: